Lrakulka/Double_Bottom_USB_Stick/README.md

 512                 <- Card block size
 7744510             <- Card block sector number
 ```
-Note: if write "public" as [New partition key] the partition will be Pablic.
-Also, you can delete partitions as well (Just delete it from the update configuration file).
+Note: if write "public" as [New partition key] the partition will be public.
+Also you can delete partitions as well (Just delete it from the update configuration file).

-If device's root key and configuration key are correct the command file will be deleted and the device will reconnect connection with the host and the device configurations will be updated, also the currently visible partition will be switched to partition 0, if the root key or configuration key is not correct then no action will be executed, if update operation feils with error the command file will be renamed to ```COMMAND_FILE_NAME_FAILED - COMMANDF.TXT```.
+If device root key and configuration key are correct the command file will be deleted and the device will reconnect to the host and the device configurations will be updated, also the currently visible partition will be switched to partition 0.
+If the root key or configuration key is not correct then no action will be executed.
+If update operation fails with error the command file will be renamed to ```COMMAND_FILE_NAME_FAILED - COMMANDF.TXT```.

-Note: Any commands that failed with error during execution will force the device to rename the command file to  ```COMMAND_FILE_NAME_FAILED - COMMANDF.TXT```.
+Note: Any commands that failed with error during execution will rename the command file to  ```COMMAND_FILE_NAME_FAILED - COMMANDF.TXT```.
 # Future Improvements
 At this moment each partition part of SD Card memory is allocated as a solid piece.
-This approach would be acceptable if the project used for the partition encryption AES but due to its performance cost the project uses XOR cipher.
+This approach would be acceptable if the project used for the partition encryption AES but due to its performance cost the device uses XOR cipher.
 That is why the spreading memory of the each partition across the SD Card memory will increase the level of data protection.
-Also, the project should have a more complicated logic for the forming XOR long key.
+Also, the logic for the forming XOR long key must be more complex to increase XOR cipher reliability.
 ![](https://github.com/Lrakulka/Double_Bottom_USB_Stick/blob/master/info/Future_Device_Memory_Allocation.png)
 # My Test Board
 ![](https://github.com/Lrakulka/Double_Bottom_USB_Stick/blob/master/info/Project_Assembled.jpg)